Nigel Henderson (artist): Early life and education

 He was born on 1 April 1917 to Kenneth Henderson and Winifred Ellen Henderson (née Lester).
 Henderson's parents divorced when he was young.
 His mother, Winifred "Wyn", inspired him to pursue a career in art.
 At the beginning of her career Wyn managed The Hours Press for Nancy Cunard.
 She left after an argument with Cunard, and returned to London to live in Bloomsbury, in Gordon Square.
 Nigel chose to live with his mother instead of his father's ordinary family.
 In 1938, Wyn found a gig managing the Guggenheim Jeune for Peggy Guggenheim; a collector of modern art.

-Henderson studied biology at Chelsea Polytechnic in London from 1935–1936.
-He worked as an assistant to Helmut Ruhemann from 1936–1939.
+Henderson studied biology at Chelsea Polytechnic in London from 1935 to 1936.
+He worked as an assistant to Helmut Ruhemann from 1936 to 1939.
 In the late 1930s Henderson developed paintings inspired by Yves Tanguy.
 Through his mother's ties, Henderson met artists of the avant-garde such as Max Ernst and Marcel Duchamp.
 In 1938, Henderson exhibited two collages at the Guggenheim Jeune alongside artists such as Ernst, Braque, Picasso, Schwitters and Gris.